fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

 <p style="text-align: justify;">RDS - Amazon Relational Database Service<a href="https://aws.amazon.com/rds/">[1]</a><a href="https://digitalcloud.training/amazon-rds/">[2]</a><a href="https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_CommonTasks.BackupRestore.html">[3]</a>.</p>
 <ul>
   <li>Use EC2 instance</li>
   <li>Benefits to deploy database on RDS instead EC2: hardware provision, database setup, Automated backup and software patching.
 It reduce the database administration tasks.
-There is no need to manage OS.
-You can only create read replicas of databases running on RDS.
-You cannot create an RDS Read Replica of a database that is running on Amazon EC2</li>
+There is no need to manage OS.</li>
   <li>RDS types for it: SQL Server, Oracle, MySQL, PostgreSQL, MariaDB</li>
   <li>It's possible encrypt the RDS instances using AWS Key Management Service (KMS) and snapshot</li>
   <li><a href="https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html">Amazon RDS creates an SSL certificate and installs the certificate on the DB instance when it provisions the instance</a>. <em>You can download a root certificate from AWS that works for all Regions or you can download Region-specific intermediate certificates and connect to RDS DB instance.
 It ensure SSL/TLS encryption in transit.</em> The certificates are signed by a certificate authority.
 You cannot use self-signed certificates with RDS.</li>
   <li>You cannot enable/disable encryption in transit using the RDS management console or use a KMS key.</li>
   <li>Sales up by increaing instance size (compute and storage)</li>
   <li>Replicas is only to ready.
 It improves database scalability.</li>
   <li><a href="https://aws.amazon.com/about-aws/whats-new/2018/01/amazon-rds-read-replicas-now-support-multi-az-deployments/">Read Replicas</a>: read-only copy of the primary database.
 It can be cross-AZ and cross-region.
 Not used for recovery disaster, only for performance.
-It requeres Automatic backup.</li>
+It requeres Automatic backup.
+You can only create read replicas of databases running on RDS.
+You cannot create an RDS Read Replica of a database that is running on Amazon EC2.</li>
-  <li>Multi-AZ: when a Multi-AZ DB instance is provisioned, RDS cautomatically creates a primary DB Instance and synchronously replicates the data to a standby instance in a different Availability Zone (AZ).
+  <li>Multi-AZ: when a Multi-AZ DB instance is provisioned, RDS automatically creates a primary DB Instance and synchronously replicates the data to a standby instance in a different Availability Zone (AZ).
 RDS will automatically failover to the standby copy.</li>
   <li>It can use Auto scaling to add replicas</li>
   <li>Serveless</li>
   <li>You can't use SSH to access instances.</li>